Shirsh Bihar United FC

-Shirsh Bihar United is a professional football club from Bihar, based in Muzaffarpur.
+Shirsh Bihar United Football Club is an Indian professional football club from Muzaffarpur, Bihar.
 It currently participates in Bihar State Soccer League.

 History

 Shirsh Bihar United FC was first nominated for I-League 2nd division in 2018, but did not participate in the league because they had not completed one year.

 On 20 October 2019, Bihar United played their last league match of District football league Motihari and became champions of A division.

 Shirsh Bihar also participated in International tournaments such as Dana Cup in Denmark and Barcelona Summer Cup in Spain.